 In addition to governments, a growing number of companies started to pay increased attention to their climate related performance and risks.
-By mid-December almost 1600 companies, including nearly 60% of the world’s 100 largest public companies, supported TCFD recommendations.
+By October over over 1650 including 83 of the world’s 100 largest companies, supported TCFD recommendations.

 NUMBER OF MEMBERS, OPERATIONS AND FINANCES

 At year-end 2021, the Coalition had 91 organisational members and 54 personal members.
 In 2021, 12 new organisational members and 14 personal members joined CLC.

 CEO, team and board members introduced CLC to several interested organizations in 2021.
 As a result Biocode, Finnsementti, Hanken, Husqvarna Group, Procope & Hornborg, Saint-Gobain Finland, University of Eastern Finland, Combient Pure, Flexens, Spinnova, Terveystalo and the Finnish Institute for Health and Welfare THL joined CLC in 2021.

 The new personal members joined in 2021 are Pekka Ala-Pietilä, George Kell, Markku Markkula, Ava Numminen-Päiväläinen, Jeremy Oppenheim, Joseph Carvin, Kari Huoponen, Brian Buggey, Erkki Liikanen, Prachi Shevgaonkar, Mikko Spolander, Gregory H. Watson, Anne Berner ja Morits Skaugen.